All Episodes

 I don't know how to react to that kind of hysteria on a comedy show.

-I'm gonna use humor.
+I'm going to use humor.

-Uh when I was in combat and in tough situations, we used humor all the time, and all I can say is to Mertha and others, lighten up and get a life.
+And all I can say is to Mertha and others, lighten up and get a life.

 Absolutely right.